-Including these skills on your resume will show employers that you have what it takes to succeed in a senior role.
+Including conceptual skills on your resume shows employers that you have what it takes to succeed in roles requiring complex problem solving.

 10 examples of conceptual skills